tiwariPC/bbDM_python_plotter/README.md

 # bbMETplotter
 -Update the sample_xsec.py file accordingly with the cross-sections for you samples

--Make a text file listing your sample which you will use
+-Make a text file listing all of your samples which you will use for plotting

 And then follow the instructions